Join our list

 Typical advice from physicians practicing such a model of injury treatment goes like this: The muscle hurts, therefore you should rest it and take painkillers; the muscle is weak, therefore you should exercise it; the joint is inflamed, therefore you should take an anti-inflammatory medication; if the joint is still inflamed, take a stronger medication; and so on.

-Such specialists use precise muscle tests (Applied Kinesiology tests) to determine what is wrong and what has to be done to make it right.
+Such specialists use precise muscle tests (Applied Kinesiology tests or similar) to determine what is wrong and what has to be done to make it right.

 AK muscle tests are based on those of Kendall and Kendall published in 1949 (Muscles: Testing and Function; current edition: Kendall, F. P., and E. K. Creary.
 1983.
 Muscles: Testing and Function.
 Baltimore: Williams and Wilkins).